int128/kubectl-external-forward/README.md

 You no longer maintain your bastion servers.

-### Use case: run application on laptop using remote database
+### Use case: run application on computer using remote database

 You can run your application on the local machine using the remote database.